 Sadly, Balaam ignored God’s condition.
 His eagerness for gaining money, his desire to appease Balak, and perhaps his own interest in cursing the Israelites overpowered him.
 Instead of waiting for the men to call the next morning, he got up, saddled his donkey, and left with the princes.
 God did not unjustly threaten Balaam.
 God’s anger was aimed at Balaam’s presumptuous disregard for His stipulations, and His response was to send His Angel to confront him for his error and warn him of his impending doom.
 If he ignored God’s first stipulation, it would have been easy for him to ignore the second stipulation—that he was to only speak what God told him to (vs. 20).
 While God’s disfavor with Balaam for ignoring His first stipulation was obviously significant, if Balaam attempted to curse the Israelites, it would have most certainly caused his own death.

 Balaam’s eagerness was clearly getting away from him.
 From his perspective, it is reasonable to suppose that since God allowed him to go, he would also allow him to do what the Moabites desired and curse the Israelites.
 Unfortunately for Balaam, the words he would be given by God to communicate to Balak were far from what he wanted to say.
 The blessing he bestowed on the Israelites would have been a humiliating experience for Balaam and a very dangerous action to engage in in front of the king of the Moabites.
-Ironically, if Balaam had bridled his greediness (2 Peter 2:15; Jude 11) and simply listened to God the first time he asked to curse the Israelites and not gone to Balak (Numbers 22:12), he would have saved himself the trip, embarrassment, and personal danger from the Moabites.
+Ironically, if Balaam had bridled his greediness (2 Peter 2:15; Jude 11) and simply listened to God the first time he was asked to curse the Israelites and not gone to Balak (Numbers 22:12), he would have saved himself the trip, embarrassment, and personal danger from the Moabites.
 Instead, he made himself look like a fool to the king, and simultaneously does the unthinkable: he blesses the Israelites three times at the word of the Lord (Numbers 23:5-24:11).
 Sadly, Revelation 2:14 records that Balaam found another way to “curse” the Israelites through teaching Balak how to create stumbling blocks for them, but ultimately, it ended badly for Balaam.
 Numbers 31:8 indicates that Balaam was killed with the sword by the Israelites.

 Clarke, Adam (2013), Adam Clarke’s Commentary (Electronic Database: WORDsearch).